D-Bhatta/Nasa-Get/notes/Notes_checklist_app.md

 - Get the results of all APIs preemptively at app start using threads, to save rendering time

+### Authenticate using a token

+- Send a token and authenticate using it

+### Token and encryption expiry

+- Tokens and encrypted keys expire after a while

 ## Design: USer stories

 **Homepage** will be a singular app.
 It will take data from user, and store it in a model.
 It will return something to the user that can be used to authenticate them.
 It will redirect to the **Choose your API page**.